unmannedlab/Colosseum/docs/use_precompiled.md

 ### Unity (Experimental)

-A free environment called Windridge City is available at [Unity Asset Store](https://assetstore.unity.com/) as an experimental release of AirSim on Unity. **Note**: This is an old release, and many of the features and APIs might not work.
+A free environment called Windridge City is available at [Unity Asset Store](https://assetstore.unity.com/) as an experimental release of Colosseum on Unity. **Note**: This is an old release, and many of the features and APIs might not work.

 ## Controlling Vehicles